 Monetary policies aim to control the supply of money circulating in the economy.
 They’re implemented by central banks and monetary authorities which are usually quasi-independent.
 That is, they make the calls but their decisions can sometimes be influenced by the government, businesses, and other market players.

-Central banks usually control money supply in three ways:
+Central banks usually control the money supply in three ways:

 - Interest rate – The rate it’s charging regular banks for borrowing money.